 The National Czech & Slovak Museum & Library is in Cedar Rapids, Iowa.
 It was first opened to the public in 1974, though it moved to its current address at 1400 Inspiration PI SW in Iowa in the eighties.

 The venue promises much more than just a museum and library.
 History buffs will be right at home here, with movies, tours, and current cultural events that are great for anyone.

-The Museum & Library lets you do more than just see things at a distance: you’ll experience some of the culture and food first-hand.
+The Museum & Library lets you do more than see things at a distance: you’ll experience some culture and food first-hand.
+Worth your time!